scribe-security/docs/docs/scribe-hub-reports/product.md

 * When the build happened (Build date)
 * Whether the build's source code integrity was validated
 * How many High and Critical vulnerabilities are in the build
-* How the build measure up in regards to compliance with SSDF and SLSA
+* Each component included in the build (assuming there are multiple components comprising each build)
-* Whether the build is signed or not and, if it was signed, whether the signature has been verified
+* Whether the build is signed or not and
 * Whether the build has been published

 ### Subscribers